mattearly/dmpower/README.md

 ## Special Thanks

-For those getting involved in the project and helping out at times!
-It does mean a lot.
-Thanks. -Matt
+For those getting involved in the project and helping out at times with features and improvements!